 Registering Your Domain Name

-Once you've got a domain name you like and you've checked to ensure that it's not infringing on anyone else's intellectual property rights, it's time to register it.
-There are a multitude of domain registration websites.
-A search for "domain registration" in any popular search engine should give you a list of companies to start with.
+Once you've got a domain name you like and is available, it's time to register it.
+There are a multitude of domain registration websites, including GoDaddy.com and Network Solutions.
 Compare and shop around to get the best deal, and read online user feedback to see how customers feel about a particular service provider.
+Also consider registering any websites that users might type in that could lead to your site, including misspellings (e.g., bobshoes.com, bobsshoe.com) or generic domains that aren't yet registered.

 Apply to the U.S. Patent and Trademark Office (USPTO)